aajanki/tarsnap-lifespan/README.md

-# tarsnap_rotate
+# tarsnap-lifespan

-tarsnap_rotate expires [tarsnap](https://www.tarsnap.com/) backups according the [grandfather-father-son](https://en.wikipedia.org/wiki/Backup_rotation_scheme#Grandfather-father-son) backup rotation scheme.
+tarsnap-lifespan expires [tarsnap](https://www.tarsnap.com/) backups following the [grandfather-father-son](https://en.wikipedia.org/wiki/Backup_rotation_scheme#Grandfather-father-son) backup rotation scheme.
 In other words, it keeps a specific number of daily, weekly, and monthly backups.

 This application only expires old backups.
-You need to setup a script for making the backups separately.
-The names of the backups do not need to include the timestamp or follow any other specific template.
+You need to separately setup a script for actually creating the backups.
+The names of the backups can be free-form, they do not need to include the timestamp.

 ## Compiling